- What is effort reporting?

 I didn't know about these effort rules when I filled out my grant application.
 Is it too late to fix the problem now?

-Answer: No. If you have concerns about your grant application, contact the Office of Sponsored Programs. back to top
+Answer: No. If you have concerns about your grant application, contact the Department of Research Administration. back to top

 Is there a maximum level of effort that can be charged to sponsored projects?